Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite

 To compute the Earth's gravitational field from satellite tracking measurements, a number of mathematical methods have been proposed to establish the links between measurements and the force parameters of the Earth's gravitational field.
-The major classes of methods include: (i) linear perturbation methods; (ii) the dynamical numerical integration (variational) method; (iii) the orbit-energy-based method; (iv) the two-point (orbital) boundary value problem theory, which was first solved by Schneider (1968, 1984) and further developed by Ilk et al. (2005, 2008) (see also Mayer-G\"{u}rr et al. 2005); (v) the orbit-inverted acceleration approach.
-The idea of computing accelerations from GPS-derived coordinates was first proposed by Jekeli and Garcia (1997) for airborne gravimetry and then applied to reconstruct the Earth's gravitational field from CHAMP mission by Reubelt et al. (2003); and (vi) satellite gradiometry (see e.g., Rummel 1986; Rummel et al. 2011b).
+The major classes of methods include: (i) linear perturbation methods; (ii) the dynamical numerical integration method; (iii) the orbit-energy-based method; (iv) the two-point (orbital) boundary value problem theory, which was first solved by Schneider (1968, 1984) and further developed by Ilk et al. (2005, 2008) (see also Mayer-G\"{u}rr et al. 2005); (v) the orbit-inverted acceleration approach.
+The idea of computing accelerations from GPS-derived coordinates was first proposed by Jekeli and Garcia (1997) for airborne gravimetry and then applied to reconstruct the Earth's gravitational field from CHAMP mission by Reubelt et al. (2003)(see also Ditmar and van der Sluijs 2004; Bezd\v{e}k et al. 2014); and (vi) satellite gradiometry (see e.g., Rummel 1986; Rummel et al. 2011b).
 Recently, Xu (2008, 2012) proposed a measurement-based perturbation method, which is globally convergent uniformly.
-In this paper, we will be mainly concerned with the first two types of methods to reconstruct the Earth's gravitational field from satellite tracking measurements, because Earth's gravitational models were first derived by using linear perturbation methods, and because the numerical integration method has now been routinely used to produce global standard Earth's gravitational models.
-Although the orbit-energy-based method is mathematically rigorous, as first proposed by Bjerhammer (1967, 1969) and likely also independently by Wolff (1969) and further modified by Jekeli (1999) in order to account for technological advance of space observation, it is still not able to fully utilize the unprecedented accuracy of all modern space measurements (see also Hotine and Morrison 1969).
-Neither the two-point boundary value problem nor the orbit-inverted acceleration approach have been used to produce standard global Earth's gravitational models.
-We may note that orbit-inverted accelerations may be unreliable and inaccurate, since the operator of differentiation is ill-posed in nature.
-In the case of satellite gradiometry, since we directly measure the second gradients of the gravitational potential, the observational equations of the gravitational tensors are mathematically straightforward (Rummel 1986; Rummel et al. 2011b).